wen6666664/TE-GCN/README.md

-# TiRGN
+# TE-GCN

-This is the code of TiRGN.
+This is the code of TE-GCN.

 ### Installation